0xAX/linux-insides/interrupts/interrupts-8.md

 }
 ```

 Why is `legacy` here?
-Actuall all interrupts handled by the modern [IO-APIC](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller#I.2FO_APICs) controller.
+Actually all interrupts are handled by the modern [IO-APIC](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller#I.2FO_APICs) controller.
 But these interrupts (from `0x30` to `0x3f`) by legacy interrupt-controllers like [Programmable Interrupt Controller](https://en.wikipedia.org/wiki/Programmable_Interrupt_Controller).
 If these interrupts are handled by the `I/O APIC` then this vector space will be freed and re-used.
 Let's look on this code closer.
-First of all the `nr_legacy_irqs` defined in the [arch/x86/include/asm/i8259.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/i8259.h) and just returns the `nr_legacy_irqs` field from the `legacy_pic` strucutre:
+First of all the `nr_legacy_irqs` defined in the [arch/x86/include/asm/i8259.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/i8259.h) and just returns the `nr_legacy_irqs` field from the `legacy_pic` structure:

 ```C
 static inline int nr_legacy_irqs(void)